Jupiter’s Galilean Moons Shine In The Sky Tomorrow Night

 Changing their position in the sky as the week advances, Jupiter’s four Galilean moons will be reduced to three by Friday, September 7, visible just for a few hours on the east side of the gas giant.

-By Saturday, September 8, star gazers will only be able to see two of the Galilean moons shining next to Jupiter, also during a short time interval.
+By Saturday, September 8, stargazers will only be able to see two of the Galilean moons shining next to Jupiter, also during a short time interval.

 Other Moon Events To Witness This September